Last updated on November 26th, 2023 at 11:39 pm

-Growing Allium from seed is a great way to increase your stock of beautiful ornamental Alliums.
-Not all Alliums produce seed, however there are some cultivars that do.
-Learn how to grow Allium from seed and fill your garden with beautiful ornamental blooms.
+Growing allium from seed is a great way to increase your stock of these ornamental flowers.
+Not all alliums produce seed, however there are many cultivars that do.
+Learn how to grow allium from seed and fill your garden with beautiful ornamental blooms.

-But if you are growing alliums that produce seed, you can also propagate the plants from seed as well.
-It’s an easy and cost effective way to increase the number of allium plants in your garden.
+However growing from seed is also an option.
+It's an easy and cost effective way to increase the number of allium plants in your garden.

-Not all ornamental allium plants will produce seed however, and some will produce only a few.
+Not all ornamental allium plants will produce seeds, and some varieties will produce only a few.

-Some Alliums are sterile and will not produce any seed.
-This is the case with varieties such as Allium “Globe Master”, and Allium “Mount Everest.”
+Some Alliums are sterile and will not produce any seeds.
+This is the case with varieties such as Allium "Globe Master", and Allium "Mount Everest."

 Other cultivars produce seeds quite prolifically, such as Allium “Purple Sensation”, and Allium christophii, or Star of Persia.